ebbekyhl/PyPSA-Eur-Curtailment-Emulator/README.md

 4. `MESSAGE_implementation.py`:
    - As a use-case of the curtailment emulator, we apply the tool to represent curtailment in the Integrated Assessment Model MESSAGEix-GLOBIOM based on scenarios obtained in PyPSA-Eur.
 This with the aim to capture the synergies between wind and solar PV with technological deployment, as well as the impact of electrifying other energy-consuming sectors.

+5. Run `MESSAGEix-GLOBIOM/make_diagnostics_w_PyPSA.ipynb`:
+   - Runs the diagnostics of the energy and capacity mix of the scenario that includes curtailment parameters derived from PyPSA-Eur.